Randy

-Randy is a given name, popular in the United States and Canada.
-It is primarily a masculine name.
-It was originally derived from the names Randall, Randolf, Randolph, as well as Bertrand and Andrew, and may be a short form (hypocorism) of them.
+Randy is a primarily masculine given name.
+It is popular in the United States and Canada.
+It was originally derived from the names Randall, Randolph, and Miranda, and may be a short form (hypocorism) of them.

 Randi is approximately the feminine equivalent of Randy.

+The word has sexual connotations in British English, typically meaning a sexually aroused or excited person.